-The Board may take disciplinary action for any one or a combination of several reasons, including engaging in fraudulent advertising, and engaging in false or misleading advertising, solicitation, or recruitment practices.
-(A.R.S. § 32-3051.)
-These broad prohibitions would likely include deception and misrepresentation.
-The state receives partial credit for 3 additional elements: misleading representations using the word "college" or "university"; misleading institution names; and misleading representations regarding accreditation because "engaging in misleading advertising, solicitation, or recruitment" would likely encompass these practices.
-In some cases, the state relies upon the accrediting body to prohibit acts.
-Per Arizona officials, if the accrediting body prohibits an act, the state prohibits the act.
-The state does not receive credit for an element if it is relying upon an accreditation body to prohibit acts, as this practice diminishes transparency and reduces the accountability of state officials.
+The board may take disciplinary action for any one or a combination of several reasons, including engaging in fraudulent advertising, and engaging in false or misleading advertising, solicitation, or recruitment practices.
+A.R.S. § 32-3051 These broad prohibitions would likely include deception and misrepresentation.
+The state receives partial credit for 3 additional elements: (1) "misleading representations using the word "college" or "university", (2) misleading institution name and (3)misleading representations re: accreditation because "engaging in misleading advertising, solicitation, or recruitment" would likely encompass these practices.

 VI.
-COMPLAINT PROCESS AND RELIEF FOR STUDENTS: 76/100 POINTS
+COMPLAINT PROCESS & RELIEF FOR STUDENTS: